erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 # tweet_sentiment_analysis_capstone
-Scrape conversation on Twitter based on Keywords or Hashtags and perform Sentiment Analysis

-Just checking if I could commit the changes in this file to the remote repo.

-The Capstone Repo contains a README file with pre-existing **headers and bullet points** to help guide your thoughts.
-You are required to fill this file in with a **Project Overview**.
-The overview should reflect the structure of your:

-- *Areas of Interest Submission*:
-- *explaining the Problem Area*:
-- *including those affected*:
-- *proposed Data Science solution*:
-- *impact of your solution*:
-- *description of your dataset*:

-Any changes or refinements to your Area of Interest should be reflected in the README, and it is expected that your description of the data will be more granular (including a Data Dictionary if feasible) compared to the Area of Interest submission.
+Scrape conversation on Twitter based on Keywords or Hashtags and perform Sentiment Analysis It is expected that your description of the data will be more granular (including a Data Dictionary if feasible) compared to the Area of Interest submission.

-Thursday 21 of Dicember:
-- Finish text data notebook
-- Read all articles
-- Scrape twitter conversations

-Sunday 24th of December:
+==Sunday 24th of December==:

 Cover the scope of the project, define the objectives, framework and methodology.
-- Finish the README file and start defining the dataset
+- Finish the README file and start defining the dataset==

 Monday 25th of December:
 Download the dataset, pre-process the data and perform some EDA to determine data issues, feature engineering opportunited and other observations.
 - Prepare the Jupyter Notebook

 Tuesday 26h of December
 - Presentation

 -------------------------------------------
 ## **Project Overview**